edeno/Better-Science-Code/src/presentation.md

 # Small, well-defined functions are more composable

 * can reuse function in other programs
-* can pass functions to other functions (function composition) and other functional programming techniques
+* can pass functions to other functions (function composition)
 * makes you more efficient because you don’t have to rewrite code
 * makes you more precise because you can focus on fixing bugs for one function, not many similar functions